-RELATIONSHIPS KNOWLEGE ACTIVITIES ENVIRONMENT Need for trusted and consistent relationships for adults with self- neglect.
+RELATIONSHIPS ACTIVITIES ENVIRONMENT Need for trusted and consistent relationships for adults with self- neglect.
 Improve information & data sharing amongst agencies.
-Promotion of local directory of services and activities for adults Establishment of local MARM to manage risk for complex cases in absence of MASH.
-Need to improve risk management and multiagency responses for complex cases Upskilling and training of workforce on MCA, domestic abuse and coercive control.
-Improved knowledge and pathways for transitional safeguarding and all age exploitation Implementation of risk management tool for ASC Review of self-neglect pathways and procedures Improve quality assurance activity for adult safeguarding to check effectiveness of system and support CQC inspections.
+Upskilling and training of Promotion of local directory of services and activities for adults Implementation of risk Establishment of local MARM to manage risk for complex cases in absence of MASH.
+Need to improve risk management and multiagency responses for complex cases workforce on MCA, domestic abuse and coercive control.
+Improved knowledge and pathways for transitional safeguarding and all age exploitation management tool for ASC Review of self-neglect pathways and procedures Improve quality assurance activity for adult safeguarding to check effectiveness of system and support CQC inspections.